s-victor/TinyPedal/docs/customization.md

 Show driver name.

     driver_name_shorten
-Shorten driver's first name to a single letter.
+Shorten driver's first name to a single letter with a period separating driver's last name, and any middle names will not be displayed.
 Note, if a driver is using nickname that consists only a single word, the name will not be shortened.

     driver_name_uppercase
 Set driver name to uppercase.